Below, you'll find answers to the frequently asked questions we've seen about logging hours in Track Your Hours.

-Can I track hours for both MFT and LPCC?
+Can I track hours for dual licensure as an LMFT and LPCC?

-There isn’t a way to track both MFT and LPCC hours in one TYH account.
-Since there are guidelines that need to be followed and specific forms that need to be generated, you’ll want to create a free, second TYH account to track your MFT and LPCC hours separately.
+There’s no way to log hours toward LMFT and LPCC licensure in one TYH account.
+Since each license type has different guidelines and forms that need to be generated, you’ll want to create a free secondary TYH account to track your LMFT and LPCC hours separately.